Ocean Front Historic Villa

-A historically protected house right on the beach at Omaha, Normandy, France in the Dog Green sector.
-Dog Green beach was portrayed in both movies Saving Private Ryan, and The Longest Day.
-The house was there on the beach front during the D-Day landings and managed to get through it with only roof damage, quite a bit of damage to the fence and some ammo damage on the walls of the building.
-The previous owners, the Hardelay’s, a local family, were evacuated from the house by the German’s prior to the invasion, and moved temporarily into the village of Vierville.
-The German’s took the roof off and used the rafters for building their bunkers.
-Then when the American’s came they took the roof tiles.
-The roof tiles were eventually returned after the battle.
-Mr. Hardelay later become the mayor of Vierville and would entertain many famous people at the house during the proceeding years including Mrs. Nancy Reagan.
+A historically protected house right on the beach at Vierville sur mer, Normandy, France, nick named during WW11 as Omaha Beach.
+The home is in the Dog Green sector.
+Dog Green beach was portrayed in both movies Saving Private Ryan and The Longest Day.
+The house was standing, unoccupied, on the beach front during the D-Day landings and managed to remain with only some roof damage, quite a bit of damage to the fence and some bullets imbedded in the walls of the building.